 Pros

-• The perfect platform for electronic, house, and techno DJs with Remixing and Live Stems functions
+- The perfect platform for electronic, house, and techno DJs with high-quality onboard stem separation

 Cons

-This is a powerhouse for advanced DJs, offering a robust suite of features tailored to precision mixing and creative performance.
-With over 40 intuitive effects, including the iconic Deck FX and Mixer FX, Traktor lets you modulate your tracks with endless variation.
+Traktor Pro 4 is a powerhouse for advanced DJs.
+With over 40 intuitive effects, including the iconic Mixer FX, it lets you modulate your tracks with endless variation.

-Displaying a clean and well-organised interface that’s perfect for professional use, Traktor Pro 3 is priced competitively for the fully-featured, DVS-equipped version.
-While offering exceptional value for money, an additional subscription to Traktor Pro Plus provides an ever-growing range of new features and functions.
+Displaying a clean and well-organised interface that’s perfect for professional use, Traktor Pro 4 is priced competitively for the fully-featured, DVS-equipped version.
+Plus, it comes with two free months of Beatport Streaming or Beatsource Streaming.

 Focused on performance, Traktor’s Remix and Stems features let you deconstruct and remix tracks on the fly.
 Remix decks blur the lines between DJing and live performance, allowing for the seamless integration of samples, atmospheric effects, and loops into the mix.
-As impressive as these are, they’re no longer proprietary to Native Instruments, with most other software utilising these features.
+Traktor’s stem separation is powered by AI and iZotope’s RX technology, showing you each stem waveform and letting isolate and manipulate them with accuracy.

 While Native Instruments may lag in delivering new ‘plug and play’ official controllers, Traktor is compatible with a vast array of devices, offering flexibility through MIDI routing.
 Additionally, Traktor seamlessly integrates with Pioneer’s professional gear in club settings, a fantastic advantage as this is what you’ll find as standard in DJ booths.